thma/LtuPatternFactory/README.md

     , turnOff :: IO String
 }

--- our defalt instance of a Light simpleLamp = Light {
+-- our default instance of a Light simpleLamp = Light {
       turnOn  = putStrLn "The Light is on"  >> return "on" , turnOff = putStrLn "The Light is off" >> return "off"